FbW-E01/TeamOne-StringsObjects/README.md

 console.log(humanize(302)); //"302nd"
 ```

-5. Write a JavaScript function to get the successor of a string.
+5. Function to get the successor of a string.

-`Note`: The successor is calculated by incrementing characters starting from the rightmost alphanumeric (or the rightmost character if there are no alphanumerics) in the string.
-Incrementing a digit always results in another digit, and incrementing a letter results in another letter of the same case.
-If the increment generates a carry, the character to the left of it is incremented.
-This process repeats until there is no carry, adding an additional character if necessary.

 ```js
 string.successor("abcd"); // "abce"